 Plant Problem Diagnostic Service

 The University of Massachusetts Extension Plant Diagnostic Laboratory serves farmers, horticulturists, landscape contractors, turf managers, arborists, nurseries, and others in agriculture and the green industries.
-The laboratory also assesses ticks for Lyme disease as a service to the public.

 Diagnostic Sample Submission

 A completed Diagnostic Form is required for each specimen (or particular problem).
 Diagnostic forms for various types of samples, along with instructions, can be accessed by following the links below.
 Remember that accurate diagnosis requires both a representative sample and sufficient information about the cultural practices and environmental conditions associated with the problem.
 The information you record on the form can be more important to the diagnosis than the sample itself!
 Photos of the problem are also extremely helpful.
 Samples will not be diagnosed without a completed submission form.

 There is a fee per specimen (or particular problem) payable to the University of Massachusetts, and the appropriate fee must accompany each sample.
 For a list of fees and to obtain a submission form see the UMass Extension Plant Diagnostic Laboratory website.
 A diagnostician will call and/or e-mail a written report when a conclusion has been reached on the diagnosis or identification.
 Detailed management recommendations are included with pest diagnoses.
 Please note that e-mailed reports come from firstname.lastname@example.org.